pthreads

 thread should be able to wait(2) on the child.
 However, the imple-

-mentation only allows the thread that created the child to wait(2)
+mentation allows only the thread that created the child to wait(2)

 on it.